wujciak/wujciak/README.md

 💬 Strong communication skills, teamwork experience in Scrum environments, and a passion for continuous learning.<br>
 🔭 Currently working as a backend developer on the Oncosort project.<br>
 🌱 Pursuing education in Deep Learning and Software Engineering.<br>
-🎓 For my engineering thesis, I implemented Vision Transformers (ViT) to detect thyroid cancer from ultrasound images and compared their performance with Convolutional Neural Networks (CNNs).<br>
+🎓 For my engineering thesis, I implemented Vision Transformers (ViT) to detect thyroid cancer from ultrasound images and compared their performance with Convolutional Neural Networks (CNNs).
-🏆 Participated in the BeeArd x Google Hackathon focused on AI agent frameworks.
 </p>

 ###